 A way of increasing the precision of almost any analysis domain is by enhancing it with structural information.
-For mode analysis, this idea dates back to (Janssens and Bruynooghe 1992).
-A more general technique was proposed in (Cortesi et al. 1994), where the generic structural domain $Pat(\Re)$ was introduced.
+This technique was proposed in (Cortesi, Le Charlier and Van Hentenryck 1994), where the generic structural domain $Pat(\Re)$ was introduced.
 A similar proposal, tailored to sharing analysis, is due to (Bruynooghe et al. 1994a), where abstract equation systems are considered.
-In the experimental evaluation the Pattern(\cdot) construction (Bagnara 1997a; Bagnara 1997b; Bagnara et al. 2000) is used.
+In the experimental evaluation the Pattern(\cdot) construction (Bagnara 1997a, Bagnara 1997b, Bagnara, Hill and Zaffanella 2000a) is used.
 This is similar to $Pat(\Re)$ and correctly supports the analysis of languages omitting the occurs-check in the unification procedure as well as those that do not.

 The construction Pattern(·) upgrades a domain \mathcal{D} (which must support a certain set of basic operations) with structural information.
 The resulting domain, where structural information is retained to some extent, is usually much more precise than \mathcal{D} alone.
 There are many occasions where these precision gains give rise to consistent speed-ups.
 The reason for this is twofold.
 First, structural information has the potential of pruning some computation paths on the grounds that they cannot be followed by the program being analyzed.
-Second, maintaining a tuple of terms with many variables, each with its own description, can be cheaper than computing a description for the whole tuple (Bagnara et al. 2000).
-Of course, there is also a price to be paid: in the analysis based on Pattern(\mathcal{D}), the elements of
+Second, maintaining a tuple of terms with many variables, each with its own description, can be cheaper than computing a description for the whole tuple (Bagnara et al. 2000a).
+Of course, there is also a price to be paid: in the analysis based on $Pattern(\mathcal{D})$, the elements of \mathcal{D} that are to be manipulated are often bigger (i.e., there are more variables of interest) than those that arise in analyses that are simply based on \mathcal{D} .

-11 A binding x = t is syntactically grounding if $vars(t) = \emptyset$.
-This "syntactic" definition differs from the "semantic" one provided before in that it does not depend on the information provided by an abstract description.
+9 A binding x = t is syntactically grounding if $vars(t) = \emptyset$.